 Navigator 2.0 (Declarative Navigation)

-As Flutter apps became larger and more complex, Navigator 1.0 and Named Routes showed limitations.
-Consequently, Navigator 2.0 was introduced to address these challenges, especially for:
+As Flutter apps became larger and more complex, Navigator 1.0 and Named Routes showed their limitations.
+Navigator 2.0 was introduced to handle:

 - Deep linking (opening specific screens from external links)